MarcelGarus/server/blog/draft comptime.md

 }
 ```

+This is a generic function, meaning it takes a `zig:type` as a parameter.
+Depending on what type it is given, it expects a `zig:buffer` of a different size.
-The compiler ensures that the size of the `zig:buffer` exactly matches the size of the requested integer.
+The compiler ensures that the size of the `zig:buffer` exactly matches the size of the requested integer:
-It takes the bit length of the passed integer type, divides it by 8, and requires that as the buffer size.

 ```zig
 const foo = readInt(u16, bytes[0..2]); // works, u16 takes 2 bytes